-Rent a costume, ride in a carriage, spend some time in the stocks – there’s a million memories and learning opportunities awaiting young visitors, school groups, home schoolers and history buffs of all ages.
+Rent a costume, ride in a carriage, spend some time in the stocks – there are a million memories and learning opportunities awaiting young visitors, school groups, homeschoolers, and history buffs of all ages.

 Name your price range and you’re bound to find accommodations within close proximity of your destination.
-High end unique properties, chain hotels, Vacation Rental by Owner, Bed and Breakfast, Resorts, budget, group accommodations, camping – there’s a perfect place to stay that fits nicely into every traveler’s budget.
+High-end unique properties, chain hotels, Vacation Rental by Owner, Bed & Breakfast, Resorts, budget, group accommodations, camping – there’s a perfect place to stay that fits nicely into every traveler’s budget.

 There’s more than just the colonial village to experience when you come to Williamsburg.
 The real challenge is deciding where to begin.

 Busch Gardens is open weekends in September and October.
 Each evening as the sun sets the atmosphere changes and Howl-O-Scream ensues; frightening and thrilling park guests.

 Jamestown, the historic English settlement, is a short drive down the road.

 The beautiful campus of William and Mary is down the street from the colonial village.